-Last In, First Out (LIFO) vs First In, First Out (FIFO)
+Last In, First Out vs First In, First Out (LIFO vs FIFO)

-In the field of accounting, LIFO and FIFO are two methods of valuing inventory.
-LIFO assumes the last items to be acquired are the first to be sold, and the first items to be acquired remain in inventory.
-FIFO assumes the first items to be acquired are the first to be sold, and the items acquired most recently remain in inventory.
+In the field of accounting, LIFO vs FIFO are two methods of valuing inventory.
+LIFO assumes the last items acquired are the first sold, and the first items acquired remain in inventory.
+FIFO assumes the first items acquired are the first sold, and the items acquired most recently remain in inventory.
 Both methods are approved by GAAP.

-The idea is that a company accumulates inventory over time, and that the items in inventory were purchased at differing prices.
+The idea is that a company accumulates inventory over time.
+And the items in inventory were purchased at differing prices.
 As products are sold, inventory costs move from the balance sheet to the income statement.
 Accountants have the option of valuing the items sold and the items remaining in inventory according to the oldest or the most recent costs of the inventory.

 FIFO and LIFO are merely methods for recording and reporting the cost of inventory and have nothing to do with the actual flow of physical inventory.
 For example, a company can sell its oldest inventory first, and still use the LIFO method for financial reports.